-After configuring and enabling the Download Station, a link 'Go to downloads' will appear in the panel.
+After configuring and enabling the Download Station, the 'Go to downloads' link will appear in the panel.
 Clicking on this link will open the 'Transmission WEB Control' window in your web browser.

 You can also open this window in your web browser by addressing <IP address>:<control_port> (e.g. 192.168.1.1:8090).

-You will see an authorization window, and there you should enter the username and password of an account that has access to the settings of the built-in Transmission BitTorrent client.
+You will see an authentication window, and there you should enter the username and password of an account that has access to the settings of the built-in Transmission BitTorrent client.

-After authorization is complete, the 'Transmission WEB Control' window will open in your web browser.
+After authentication is complete, the 'Transmission WEB Control' window will open in your web browser.

 You can find a detailed description of using the Download Station in the Transmission BitTorrent client interface article.

-For remote access to the Transmission web-interface from the Internet, we recommend you to use the KeenDNS domain name service and set up remote access to the Transmission web-interface following the instruction on the KeenDNS service.
+For remote access to the Transmission web interface from the Internet, we recommend using the KeenDNS domain name service and setting up remote access to the Transmission web interface following the instruction on the KeenDNS service.